 TaskObjects created with the conditions file will operate in the scene framework, although stimuli created with adapters (BoxGraphic, CircleGraphic, etc.) are an alternative.
 TaskObjects and adapter stimuli are nearly the same in every way, except the onset of adapter stimuli can be delayed until a a specified event occurs.

 To make an adapter stimulus triggered by an event, set its Trigger property true and add a child adapter.
 The stimulus will be presented when the Success property of the child becomes true.
 For example, TriggerTimer will make a stimulus presented when the timer expires.

+This section is for those who want to write their own adapters.
 All adapters have four common member functions: init, analyze, draw and fini (for the role of each function, see the ext/ADAPTER_TEMPLATE.m file).
 They all receive the same input argument, p, which is an instantiation of the RunSceneParam class.
 It has many useful methods, including access to some timing script functions within the adapter.

 elapsed_time = p.scene_time()